SEL-Columbia/dokomoforms/README.md

 #### Revisit Integration

 Dokomo Forms integrates with [Revisit](http://revisit.global), a global facility registry API built here at the Sustainable Engineering Lab.
-Leveraging Revisit, multiple surveys conducted at the same facility can be easily linked, enabling longitudinal studies and allowing progress towards targets be tracked in collected indicators.
+Leveraging Revisit, multiple surveys conducted at the same facility can be easily linked, allowing changes in data points at survey locations to be tracked over time.

 ## Under Development